kendebacker/lulus-adventure/readme.md

 ## Lulu's Adventure

-Final project for a class.
+Final project for SI 539.
 Created an interactive game using just vanilla JavaScript.